May 13, 2026, 2:25 pm | Read time: 5 minutes

 What Else Happens in the Body?

 At the same time, maltitol acts osmotically, drawing water into the intestine.
-Combined with bacterial fermentation, this can lead to bloating, intestinal noises, and at higher amounts, even diarrhea.
-How well maltitol is tolerated varies significantly between individuals and strongly depends on the amount consumed.
-Accordingly, in the EU, products with high polyol content are required to carry a warning that excessive consumption may have a laxative effect.
+Together with bacterial fermentation, this can lead to bloating, intestinal noises, and at higher amounts, even diarrhea.
+How well maltitol is tolerated varies significantly between individuals and strongly depends on the amount.
+Accordingly, in the EU, products with high polyol content are required to have a warning that excessive consumption can have a laxative effect.
+Gastrointestinal side effects could “depending on sensitivity, occur even with a bar sweetened with maltitol,” Werner said.4

 Calories and Sweetness